mrsilver76/plex-autoshutdown/README.md

 To configure the script, open it up in your preferred text editor.
 For Windows, Notepad will do.
 For Linux, I recommend [nano](https://www.nano-editor.org/) which usually comes preinstalled with most distributions.

+### Basic configuration options

-Only one setting (your `PLEX_TOKEN`) is required to get this script running.
+Only one setting is required to get this script running.
 You can leave everything else as-is and the script will work perfectly fine.

-### Basic configuration options

 - **`PLEX_TOKEN`**
   The script uses the Plex API in order to determine whether or not anything is streaming.
 To do this, it needs a token to use for authentication.
 Plex provides instructions on how to find the token for your Plex server [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).